working-group-two/wgtwo.com/website/src/pages/working-group-two-and-mitsui-knowledge-industry-co-ltd-mki-have-agreed-on-a-partnership-to-develop-private-networks-business.md

 — Drive the Private NWs Growth with its Fully-Managed Mobile Core NW SaaS —

-CEO Erlend Prestgard of Working Group Two As, Oslo, Norway and President Kengo Asano of Mitsui Knowledge Industry Co., Ltd. Minato-ku, Japan, agreed on an MoU on providing WG2’s fully-managed Mobile Core NW SaaS product to accelerate the Private Networks business in the Japanese market.
+CEO Erlend Prestgard of WG2 As, Oslo, Norway and President Kengo Asano of Mitsui Knowledge Industry Co., Ltd. Minato-ku, Japan, agreed on an MoU on providing WG2’s fully-managed Mobile Core NW SaaS product to accelerate the Private Networks business in the Japanese market.

 <!--truncate-->